airsoftnorge/temp/ASN ruleset.md

 * In spawn you are allowed to swap roles around, like medic or team leader.

 ### Ammo
-* As many low capacity magazines as you want or a single highcap.
+* As many low capacity magazines (Under 100 rounds) as you want on your body or in a pack.
 * No filling magazines outside of spawn.

 ### TAK